 Counterfeits are unauthorized reproductions of a trademarked brand.
 The first international meeting on counterfeit medicines was held during April 1-3, 1992, at World Health Organization (WHO) in Geneva and the following definition was accepted: [box]”A counterfeit medicine is one which is purposely and falsely mislabeled in accordance to identity and/or source.
 Counterfeiting can pertain mutually to both branded as well as generic products comprising of either correct or incorrect ingredients, lacking active ingredients, or with forged packaging.”[/box]

-Anti counterfeit technologies are of two types namely authentication packaging and track and trace packaging technologies.
-Increasing cases of counterfeiting have resulted in implementation of anti counterfeit technologies.
+Anti-counterfeit technologies are of two types namely authentication packaging and track and trace packaging technologies.
+Increasing cases of counterfeiting have resulted in the implementation of anti-counterfeit technologies.

 A number of Track and Trace applications are under development for the pharmaceutical sector, although the principles have been established for many years in other contexts.
 These involve assigning a unique identity to each stock unit during manufacture, which then remains with it through the supply chain until its consumption.
 This identity will normally include details of the product name and strength, and the lot number and expiry date.